-Our investment guidelines stress preservation of capital, market liquidity, and diversification of risk.
-The majority of our investments consist of highly rated fixed income securities.
-We also hold a significant amount of short term investments which are managed as part of our investment portfolio and have a maturity of one year or less when purchased.
-In addition, we have an allocation to other investments including private equity investments, catastrophe bonds, senior secured bank loan funds and hedge funds, and to certain equity securities.
-We may from time to time re-evaluate our investment guidelines and explore investment allocations to other asset classes.
+We structure our investment portfolio to emphasize the preservation of capital and the availability of liquidity to meet our claims obligations and to be well diversified across market sectors.
+The majority of our investments consists of highly-rated fixed income securities.
+We also hold a significant amount of short-term investments which have a maturity of one year or less when purchased.
+In addition, we hold other investments, including private equity investments, catastrophe bonds, senior secured bank loan funds, and hedge funds and certain equity securities, which offer the potential for higher returns but with relatively higher levels of risk.
+Our investment portfolio takes into account the duration of our liabilities and the level of strategic asset risk we wish to assume over the medium- to long-term.
+We may from time to time re-evaluate our investment guidelines and explore investment allocations to other asset classes that either increase or decrease our overall asset risk.
 Our investments are subject to market-wide risks and fluctuations, as well as to risks inherent in particular securities.